nir/jupylet/README.md

     pip install jupylet

-If you are using Python 3.8 or 3.9 on Windows you also need to run following command:
+If you are using an old installation of Python 3.8 or 3.9 on Windows you may also need to run following command:

     python -m jupylet postinstall